MarcusGrum/AI-CPS/README.md

 ### Realize experiments

-Examples can be found at this repository at `./code/experiments`.
+Experiment examples can be found at this repository at `./code/experiments`.

+For instance, ...

+- `experiment01` simulates the manipulation of CPS knowledge base by process change: product change (in context of continual learning and training data manipulation),

+- `experiment02` ...

+- `experiment03` ...

+- `experiment04` ... .

 ### EV3-Based Industry4.0-Production-System